What little card costs nothing at all, and is one of your best back-to-school tools?

 CMS educators can always refer to our Directory of Charlotte Mecklenburg Libraries serving Charlotte-Mecklenburg Schools.
 Though all libraries serve all schools, these pairings serve as a resource for CMS educators in finding a nearby library liaison best able to assist their school with library resources and services.

 Why encourage students to have a library card?

 Children who read, succeed!
 Reading well and frequently is the key to being successful in school and subsequently in our society.
 Regular library use helps create strong readers.

-Reading is becoming an even more essential skill for all students, as North Carolina and other states move toward Common Core Standards in which literacy (reading) is embedded in all parts of the curriculum.
+Reading is an essential skill for all students because literacy (reading) is embedded in all parts of the curriculum.
 The more children read, the better their fluency, vocabulary and comprehension.

 There is a direct correlation between the number and variety of reading materials available to a child and standardized test scores (Educational Testing Service, Princeton, NJ).
 The more reading materials a child has, the more successful they will be in their educational pursuits.